rkillickdev/plan-it-go/TESTING.md

 <br>

 • There is a warning that appears on pages that contain a form with an upload image field.
-I confirmed with my mentor that no action was required for this, as it was not an atttribute I had added.
+I confirmed with my mentor that no action was required for this, as it was not an attribute I had added.
 It is automatically included as part of the crispy form rendering:

 ```
 Warning: The type: attribute is unnecessary for JavaScript resources.